Hooker's Eryngo

 Maintenance

 Makes a striking addition to xeric landscapes.
 Drought tolerant and low maintenance.
 Avoid overwatering to avoid root rot.
 Prune in early to late spring, removing damaged stems and cutting back by one-third for denser growth and increased blooms.
-Native habitat: Gulf Coast Prairies and the Oakwoods Prairie.
 Not common in plant nurseries but seeds are available commercially.
+Native habitat: prairies, moist limey soils, including in wetlands, even in ditches, somewhat tolerant of saline soils.

 Blooms July-September.
 Prickly-leaved plant, one to two feet high, with gray-green, deeply lobed foliage, which later turns to purple.
 Inflorescence formed by small clusters of flowers with spiny bracts.
 The fruit is a schizocarp: a dry fruit that splits into single-seeded parts when ripe.